Email marketing is likely to be one of the most important marketing channels for your business, and for good reason.

 To Conclude

-So that’s seven top email KPIs to keep track of so you know exactly how your business is performing in key areas related to email marketing.
+So that’s 7 top email KPIs to calculate and keep track of so you know exactly how your email marketing is performing.

-One way to keep track of them on a regular basis would be to set up a spreadsheet with a tab for each one, and relevant formulae to automate the calculations.
+One way to keep a regular track of them is to set up a spreadsheet with a tab for each one, with relevant formulae that automate the calculations.